andutzu7/Lucrare-Licenta-MusicRecognizer/Roadmap.md

 * Think about the platform it will be deployed on
 * Make a few demos
 * Integrate the neural net and maya modules
+* Don't forget to cite librosa(and keep track of resources used)
 * Teploy the final app